MicrosoftDocs/sql-docs/azure-sql/managed-instance/resource-limits.md

 - Both data and log file size in the user and system databases are included in the instance storage size that is compared with the max storage size limit.
 Use the [sys.master_files](/sql/relational-databases/system-catalog-views/sys-master-files-transact-sql) system view to determine the total used space by databases.
 Error logs are not persisted and not included in the size.
 Backups are not included in storage size.
 - Throughput and IOPS in the General Purpose tier also depend on the [file size](#file-io-characteristics-in-general-purpose-tier) that is not explicitly limited by the SQL Managed Instance.
   You can create another readable replica in a different Azure region using [auto-failover groups](auto-failover-group-configure-sql-mi.md)
 - Max instance IOPS depend on the file layout and distribution of workload.
-As an example, if you create 7 x 1 TB files with max 5 K IOPS each and seven small files (smaller than 128 GB) with 500 IOPS each, you can get 38500 IOPS per instance (7x5000+7x500) if your workload can use all files.
+As an example, if you create 7 x 1-TB files with max 5 K IOPS each and seven small files (smaller than 128 GB) with 500 IOPS each, you can get 38500 IOPS per instance (7x5000+7x500) if your workload can use all files.
 Note that some IOPS are also used for auto-backups.
 - Names of `tempdb`files cannot have more than 16 characters.

 Find more information about the [resource limits in SQL Managed Instance pools in this article](instance-pools-overview.md#resource-limitations).